pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the text, judge the items below.
 Baseado no texto, julgue os itens abaixo.

-Item.
 19. A sound knowledge of English is highly important for technician positions.

-Item.
 19. Um profundo conhecimento de Inglês é altamente importante para as vagas de técnico.

 A good grasp of basic English skills is important for technician positions.